vaab/gitchangelog/README.rst

 =========

-No sectionning
+No sectioning
 --------------

-If you want to remove sectionning but keep anything else, you should probably use::
+If you want to remove sectioning but keep anything else, you should probably use::

     section_regexps = [